Next decisions

 ViralPlate helps restaurants turn a loyalty idea into campaign assets.

-- Image direction for the family meal.
+- Image direction for the verified offer.

 - Short video concept.